uhm-descartes/ee445/morea/learning-conjunctions/module-CHANGE-ME.md

 morea_sort_order: 21
 ---

-Probabilistic setup for learning with an example
+Probabilistic setup for learning using an example